open-contracting-extensions/ocds_documentation_extension/README.md

 # Documentation details

-The OCDS `documentations` block, which is used widely through the different sections of the standard, provides a means to link out to externally hosted documents.
+The OCDS `documents` block, which is used widely through the different sections of the standard, provides a means to link out to externally hosted documents.
 However, some publishers have more detailed information about these documents.
 This extension describes a way to:

 * Indicate document's specific page numbers